watersofthack/WaterSoft/README.md

 ## 3. Cloud Computing

 *(Coming soon)*
-This section will include tutorials and tools for deploying hydrologic applications and models in cloud environments.
+This section will include tutorials and tools for deploying data analytics and machine learning models in cloud environments.